Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Experiments

 \paragraph{The Critical Role of Low-Load Experts} To explore the impact of low-load experts, we further compare dropping tokens (i.e., Token Drop) with skipping experts (i.e., Expert Drop).
 For Expert Drop, we adopt a conservative strategy that dynamically skips the 10\% of experts with the lowest token loads.
 Notably, the proportion of tokens removed in Expert Drop is significantly lower than in Token Drop (2\% in Expert Drop vs. 12\% in Token Drop on OLMoE-Instruct).

-Despite this, as shown in Table \ref{tab:rerouting}, Expert Drop experiences significant performance degradation and is outperformed by Token Drop by a large margin.
+Despite this, as shown in Table~\ref{tab:rerouting}, Expert Drop experiences significant performance degradation and is outperformed by Token Drop by a large margin.
 Moreover, due to the small proportion of tokens assigned to low-load experts, removing these experts provides only marginal improvements in inference speed (less than a 5\% speedup).
 These findings indicate that retaining low-load experts better preserves the performance of MoE models.

+To analyze expert selection and justify Expanded Drop, we sort, for each token, all experts by their gating scores in descending order and record the ranked scores (top-1, 2, \dots, top-$N$).
+Aggregating across tokens, we compute the average, maximum, and minimum score at each rank (Figure~\ref{fig:gating_scores}).
+The curves show that while top-ranked experts receive much higher scores, the decay across ranks is gradual rather than abrupt, yielding a relatively flat tail beyond the first few ranks.
+Consequently, experts just outside the top-$k$ often have scores comparable to those near the bottom of the top-$k$, enabling rerouting or dropping without materially changing model behavior, i.e., rerouted tokens still go to reasonably relevant experts with similar gating probabilities.
+This validates the design of Expanded Drop, as it can exploit the flatness of the gating distribution to balance load without sacrificing accuracy.

-\paragraph{Effectiveness of Token Reroute} We examine the effectiveness of utilizing low-load experts by rerouting overflowed tokens to them (i.e., Token Reroute) instead of simply discarding these tokens to meet the target capacity.
-Comparing Token Reroute with Token Drop, redistributing excess tokens to low-load experts enhances performance, yielding a 0.9\% improvement in the average performance of Qwen1.5-MoE-Chat.
+\paragraph{Effectiveness of Expanded Drop} We examine the effectiveness of utilizing low-load experts by Expanded Drop instead of simply discarding these tokens to meet the target capacity.
+Comparing Expanded Drop with Token Drop, redistributing excess tokens to low-load experts enhances performance, yielding a 0.9\% improvement in the average performance of Qwen1.5-MoE-Chat.
 Furthermore, considering the performance degradation observed in Expert Drop, our findings highlight the crucial role of low-load experts in maintaining model effectiveness.

+Expanded Drop overselects experts for each token to expand the selection scope and encourage more balanced token-expert assignments.
+As shown in Figure~\ref{fig:overflow_ratio}, increasing the overselection ratio $m$ allows tokens to consider more candidate experts after being dropped from overflowed ones, thereby improving low-load expert utilization and balancing the expert load.